phmatray/Ducky/docs/general/advanced-topics/immutable-state-management.md

 ### 4. **Improves Application Performance**

-Through structural sharing, immutability in R3dux is optimized to avoid the performance pitfalls often associated with copying large amounts of data.
-By reusing unchanged parts of the state, R3dux ensures that your application remains responsive even as the complexity of the state grows.
+Through structural sharing, immutability in Ducky is optimized to avoid the performance pitfalls often associated with copying large amounts of data.
+By reusing unchanged parts of the state, Ducky ensures that your application remains responsive even as the complexity of the state grows.

 ### 5. **Enforces Best Practices**

-By requiring immutability, R3dux enforces best practices in state management, guiding developers towards writing more maintainable, robust, and scalable code.
+By requiring immutability, Ducky enforces best practices in state management, guiding developers towards writing more maintainable, robust, and scalable code.
 This enforcement helps prevent a wide range of bugs that stem from unintended state mutations.

 ## Immutability in Complex Scenarios: TodoState Example